mhalvers/RBRproc/README.md

 ## Laundry list

 1. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.
-2. Remove the atmospheric pressure correction from `rbrExtractVals.m` and place elsewhere (new function?).
-3. Improve the profile detection in `rbrExtractVals.m`.
+2. Improve the cast detection in `rbrExtractVals.m`.
+Provide indices to select up and down cast
-4. Add up/down cast detection to `trimRBR.m`.